AshKyd/briscycle/site/brisbane-city/riverwalk/index.md

 ---
 title: Riverwalk Floating Walkway
-description: The Brisbane Riverwalk connects the Bicentennial Bikeway to New Farm and Merthyr, following the north side of the Brisbane River.
+description: The Brisbane Riverwalk connects Brisbane to New Farm via Howard Smith Wharves, along the north side of the Brisbane River.
 layout: page
 related: brisbane
 tags: